 It is therefore essential that you analyze your audience first, before putting all your time and energy into your favorite social network.
-You’ll also need to keep in mind that the more different social networks you choose, the more time you’ll need to spend on creating your content.
+You’ll also need to keep in mind that the more different social networks you choose, the more time you’ll need to spend on creating your digital content.
 It’s therefore better to choose the ones you’re going to use carefully and based on your audience’s habits. 🎯

 For this, we recommend you think of your podcast as a service or a product.
 You wouldn’t dream of marketing a service or a product without finding out as much as you can about your core target audience.
 Well, it’s the same thing with podcasts!
 It’s all about what at Ausha we call the listener persona.

 And to help you define yours, we’ve developed a methodology for you to use.
 The aim here is to put yourself in the place of your target listener – in their shoes in other words – and think about what their typical day might be like. ☕ Think about what their motivations might be, and what kinds of things might prevent them from listening to your podcast, or make them less likely to listen to it.
 We have seven basic questions for you to ask yourself when defining your listener persona.